samanthangsy/codewords/README.md

 # //SAM x CODEWORDS 2020

 function setup() {
 ## Hello!
-This is Sam's SKO, where learning, process, thoughts and resources collected over the course of 12 weeks for Codewords have been documented.
-You will find my statement and a directory of links to navigate through the weekly diary entries of SKO + final work for Assignment 2 and 3.
+This is Sam's SKO, where learning, process, thoughts and resources collected over the course of 12 weeks have been documented.
+You will find my statement and a directory of links to navigate through my SKO below.
+This includes weekly diary entries and final outcomes for Assignment 2 and 3.
 }

 function draw() {